 The price is another selling point for me.
 The site advertises that you can get a complete pair of glasses for just £9!
 The low price doesn’t mean lower quality either.
 Glasses in shops are sold at a huge mark-up to account for the optician’s wages, heating, lighting, computer systems, and everything that goes into your eye test.
 Online shops don’t have any of those overheads, meaning they can keep the cost of production low and pass those savings onto you, the customer.
 Fab news, right?

-Since I’ve got some expertise in the area, I thought I’d provide a little guide to help you choose your perfect glasses, for the next time you purchase online.
+Since I’ve got some expertise in the area, I thought I’d provide a little guide to help you choose your perfect glasses.
+Here are my tips for buying glasses online.

 Be aware of the different styles available